 4. Rust or paint damage

-Before buying it, you should check for rust or paint damage on a used car.
+Before buying it, you should check for rust or paint damage on a used vehicle.
 The best way to do this is by checking the car thoroughly from top to bottom.
 Also, check the used car’s interior to ensure it isn’t worn down or damaged anyway.
 If it is, you might have to negotiate a better price with the owner or even walk away from purchasing it altogether.

 5. Mechanic inspection

-Before purchasing any used car, you should have a mechanic inspect it.
+Before purchasing any used vehicle, you should have a mechanic inspect it.
 They will be able to find things that you might not have been able to see on your own, such as the engine’s overall condition and other mechanical parts.

 The Disadvantages of a New Car